hocachoc/hocachoc.github.io/docs/index.md

 ## Let's Connect!

-If you are a System Admin (Windows or Linux), Network Engineer, Security Engineer, DBA, or even IT Helpdesk and want to get started as a Junior DevOps Engineer, hit me up on [:fontawesome-brands-linkedin:{ .heart }](https://linkedin.com/in/chanvi).
+If you are a System Admin (Windows or Linux), Network Engineer, Security Engineer, DBA, or even IT Helpdesk and want to get started as a Junior DevOps Engineer, <a class="libutton" href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=chanvi" target="_blank">hit me up on :fontawesome-brands-linkedin:{ .heart }</a>.
 Let's make some magic happen!